-(2) An early learning provider must offer dental health education to all children. (a) Providers must also offer support for one scheduled daily opportunity for developmentally appropriate tooth-brushing activities that are safe, sanitary, and educational with parent permission (not all children must receive this

-(b) For overnight care, the early learning provider must offer the opportunity before bed;

-(c) Parents may opt-out of tooth-brushing activities for their children with a signed form that is specific to their child, ensuring they are aware of the ADA guidance for twice daily tooth-brushing; and toothbrushes must be stored in a manner that prevents cross contamination.
+- (2) An early learning provider must offer dental health education to all children. - (a) Providers must also offer support for one scheduled daily opportunity for developmentally appropriate tooth-brushing activities that are safe, sanitary, and educational with parent permission (not all children must receive this opportunity); - (b) For overnight care, the early learning provider must offer the opportunity before bed; - (c) Parents may opt-out of tooth-brushing activities for their children with a signed form that is specific to their child, ensuring they are aware of the ADA guidance for twice daily tooth-brushing; and - (d) For children whose parents opt-in to tooth-brushing support, toothbrushes must be stored in a manner that prevents cross contamination.
 Weight #1